Getting started with 'SpotSweeper'

 Installation

-Currently, the only way to install SpotSweeper
+Currently, the only way to install SpotSweeper is by

 downloading the development version which can be installed from GitHub using the